taylorelley/f1_fantasy/readme.md

 ## Quick Start

 1. Clone the repository.
+2. Copy `.env.example` to `.env` and fill in your OAuth credentials.
-2. Build and start the containers:
+3. Build and start the containers:
 ```bash
 docker-compose up --build
 ```
-3. Open `http://localhost:5000` in your browser.
+4. Open `http://localhost:5000` in your browser.

 ## Using the Application